alphagov/paas-tech-docs/source/documentation/monitoring_apps/logs.md

 cf logs APPNAME
 ```

 Used alone, `cf logs` will tail the combined stream of logs from each Cloud Foundry service involved in your application deploy.
-Running with the `--recent` flag will stream the entire [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html) [external link] buffer for your app.
+Running with the `--recent` flag will output the entire [Loggregator](https://docs.cloudfoundry.org/loggregator/architecture.html) [external link] buffer for your app.

 ```bash
 cf logs APPNAME --recent